pivotal-cf/docs-pks/bbr-backup.hbs.md

 ## <a id="backup-vsphere"></a> Back Up vCenter, and NSX if Used (vSphere Only)

-If you are running Tanzu Kubernetes Grid Integrated Edition on vSphere with or without NSX networking, you must back up your vCenter in addition to completing the BBR procedures above.
+If you are running {{  vars.product }} on vSphere with or without NSX networking, you must back up your vCenter in addition to completing the BBR procedures above.

-For Tanzu Kubernetes Grid Integrated Edition deployments with NSX networking, you must also back up the NSX Manager.
+For {{  vars.product }} deployments with NSX networking, you must also back up the NSX Manager.

-To complete the back up of your Tanzu Kubernetes Grid Integrated Edition environment running on vSphere:
+To complete the back up of your {{  vars.product }} environment running on vSphere:

 1. Back up vCenter.
 See